RobLoach/raylib-chaiscript/README.md

 ### CLI

 There is a command-line interface tool to quickly launch .chai files with raylib, named [raylib-chaiscript](tools/raylib-chaiscript/raylib-chaiscript.cpp).
-This allows running raylib-chaiscript
-.chai scripts directly from the command line, or just with *drag & drop* of .chai files into *raylib-chaiscript.exe*.
+This allows running .chai scripts directly from the command line, or just with *drag & drop* of .chai files into *raylib-chaiscript.exe*:

 ```
 ./raylib-chaiscript core_basic_window.chai